 Parsley – Consider parsley the plant that keeps on giving.
 It can be hard to get growing, but once it does?
 It will flower and provide leaves for just shy of two years before it dies off.
 Parsley is considered an invasive plant meaning that it likes to take over so be sure you plant it in a container by itself so that you don’t risk your other herbs.

 Sage – Who doesn’t love to cook with sage?!
 It’s such a fragrant herb and flavor!
-Sage does very well in a container when started from seed.
+It’s easy to learn how to grow sage, and it does very well in a container when started from seed.
 It needs plenty of sun and doesn’t like soggy roots so be careful that you don’t over water it.

 Rosemary – Have you ever made chicken with rosemary or garlic and rosemary potatoes?
 Mmmmmmmm!
 Rosemary likes hot, dry sun and since it’s actually a drought tolerant plant, it is okay if you forget to water it everyday.
 Keep the soil moist, but not sopping wet and you’ll have a hardy, healthy plant.